 The need for legal skills in non-lawyer jobs continues to grow.
 Government agencies increasingly rely on non-lawyers for work that benefits from expertise in law, legislation, and regulation.
 Law firms today are hiring more non-lawyers in managerial, professional and administrative roles, as they have a different skill set than lawyers do.
 We see corporations across many industries expand their in-house legal teams with non-lawyers who have legal expertise, rather than adding attorneys to the mix.

-Advanced knowledge of the legal system can help you:
+Advanced knowledge of the legal system helps you:

-The law intersects with every field, and it is very likely that your current job responsibilities could be enhanced with a MSL degree.
+The law intersects with every field, and many job responsibilities would be enhanced with a MSL degree.
 Here are just some common titles for in-demand jobs:

 - Human resources representative

 - Program coordinator

 - Courtroom clerk

 - Healthcare practitioner

 - Policy analyst

 - Program manager